Meta omnichannel ads guide: sync online & offline conversions

 Although Meta allows using a Pixel-only setup for tracking website activity in omnichannel campaigns, a dual approach - using Meta PixelFacebook server-side solution - is recommended for more precise and secure data tracking.

-Sharing offline data via the Conversions API for offline events is Meta's mandatory requirement to run omnichannel campaigns.
-Manual uploads of CSV files do not qualify for omnichannel campaigns.
-Such a requirement reflects Meta’s machine learning needs in a constant stream of data (which is complicated by manual file uploads) to understand which users are worth your budget.
+Manual uploads of CSV files may not meet eligibility requirements and can limit campaign optimization.
+Such an approach to data collection reflects Meta’s machine learning needs in a constant stream of data (which is complicated by manual file uploads) to understand which users are worth your budget.

 Methods to track offline events using CAPI